GCSE Grade Boundaries 2024: The New Grading System Explained

 Maths, English language and English literature were the first subjects to move over to this new grading system, with more subjects changing over in 2018 and then the remaining subjects by 2020.

-In this guide, we look at the 9-1 grading system and the reformed GCSEs.
-We explain GCSE grade boundaries, how they are set, the proportions of students achieving different overall grades and how the new grades compare to the old grades.
+In this guide, we examine the 9-1 grading system and the reformed GCSEs.
+We explain the new GCSE grade boundaries, the pass grade, the proportions of students achieving different overall grades, and how the new grades compare to the old grades.

 GCSE MATHS 2025: STAY UP TO DATE